nikitakhandare8358-design/Customer-Churn-Prediction-Using-Logistic-Regression/README.md

-# Customer-Churn-Prediction-Using-Logistic-Regression
+# Customer Churn Prediction

-Customer Churn Prediction using Logistic Regression on the Telco Customer Churn dataset to identify customers likely to leave a telecom service.
+## Project Overview
+This project predicts whether a telecom customer will churn or not using Logistic Regression.

+## Dataset
+- Telco Customer Churn Dataset (Kaggle)
+- Target Variable: Churn (Yes / No)

+## Technologies Used
+- Python
+- Pandas
+- NumPy
+- Scikit-learn
+- Matplotlib
+- Seaborn

+## Model Used
+- Logistic Regression

+## Results
+- Accuracy: ~80%
+- Good performance for non-churn customers

+## Conclusion
+The model helps telecom companies identify customers likely to churn.